VBID Model Hospice Benefit Component Quick Links:

 How do you check a patient’s enrollment in a Hospice Benefit Component-participating plan?

 What billing requirements do Medicare Advantage plans have?

 Billing requirements under the Model depend on whether you have a contract with the participating plan.
 If you have a contract, follow the requirements for billing and payment agreed to in the contract between you and the participating plan.
 If you do not have a contract (otherwise known as “out-of-network”), then the billing requirements for the participating plan will be the same as the requirements for your MAC for hospice care.
 Find more information on billing and payment for hospice services in the Medicare Claims Processing Manual, Chapter 11.
 Participating plans may have similar requirements for timely submission of notices, and the length of time that you have to submit claims.
 CMS encourages hospice programs to reach out to the MA plans who are participating in the Hospice Benefit Component of the VBID Model.
-Find contact information for these participating MA plans here.
+Find contact information for 2023 participating MA plans here.